You've probably noticed it for yourself.

 Offices and homes are busy places, and even a leftover mug can prove an eyesore during video interactions.

-Make sure agents also keep their personal possessions well out of sight, for your customers' sake, as well as their own.
+Make sure advisors also keep their personal possessions well out of sight, for your customers' sake, as well as their own.

-This will not only maintain the agents’ privacy and present a more professional image, but it’ll also help agents remain more confident too.
+This will maintain employee privacy and present a more professional image.

 Audio/visual presentation can make or break a video chat.

-Even if your agents are trained to expert standards and well groomed and presented, muffled sound quality and a shadowy appearance can seem incredibly unprofessional.
+Even if your advisors are trained to expert standards and are well-presented, muffled sound quality and a shadowy appearance can seem incredibly unprofessional.

 To solve these issues, develop a list of equipment you will need and test them for clarity and reliability.

-For example, a video agent needs a good headset with a built in microphone to communicate clearly.
+A successful video chat needs a good headset with a built-in microphone for clear communication.